I’m excited to work with teams of passionate people to craft and realize a collective vision.

 Advertising and Strategy

-Funny, shocking, and sex positive are the goals of all Papa Nopapa's advertising materials.
-Papa Nopapa's aims to capitalize on the viral world we live in, using irreverent and Gen-Z targeted memes and videos to gain a cult following.
-Manufacturing controversy, absurdist advertising, and an "all news is good news" approach characterizes the marketing strategy.
+All of Papa Nopapa's advertising materials aim to be funny, surprising, and sex positive.
+By capitalizing on the viral world we live in using targeted memes and videos, we hope to gain a cult following among a Gen-Z audience and beyond.
+Our marketing strategy is characterized by controversy, absurdist advertising, and an "all news is good news" approach.

 Studio Art and Ceramics

-The attached work is from various studio art classes, including Drawing, Oil Painting, and Video Art, in addition to some assorted ceramics work.
-Enjoy!
+The attached work is from various studio art classes, including Drawing, Oil Painting, and Video Art, in addition to assorted ceramics work.

 Ceramics and Javi